revaldyazura/Web-Development-with-React-I/kanban-app-react/README.md

-This app was deployed on this firebase hosting [visit here](https://revaldy7-kanban-app.web.app/)
+This app was deployed to firebase hosting [visit here](https://revaldy7-kanban-app.web.app/)